 Results have been exceptional.
 The increased emphasis on preventive maintenance and network optimization has resulted in a network PCI projected to reach the low 80’s by late 2018, 3 years ahead of the 2021 target.
 82% of the 131.5-mile network has received some treatment over the last 5 years, and the backlog of poor roads needing major repairs has been reduced from 39% to 19% of the network.

 Lexington has received numerous compliments on the noticeable improvement from elected officials, public safety personnel, and residents from all areas of the town.
+The town was also featured in a recent issue of Pavement Preservation Journal.
 A contributing factor to Lexington’s well-received pavement management program has been its public outreach and notification process.